sisihlia/happy-birthday-with-flask-python-and-postgresql/README.md

 # REST API with Flask and SQL Alchemy

+A Flask based RESTful API using SQLAlchemy to communicate with PostgreSQL

 ## Quick Start Using Venv
     # Activate venv
     $ python -m venv env